appium/appium-xcuitest-driver/docs/guides/run-preinstalled-wda.md

 title: Run Preinstalled WebDriverAgentRunner
 ---

-XCUITest driver can launch preinstalled WebDriverAgent directly against a real device.
-It lets you start a XCUITest driver session without the `xcodebuild` command execution to improve the session startup performance.
+The XCUITest driver can be configured to launch an already-installed `WebDriverAgentRunner-Runner` application (WDA) on a real device.
+This allows you to start a session without the `xcodebuild` command execution, improving the session startup performance.

-> **Note**
+!!! warning

-> This method does not work for iOS 17/tvOS 17 environment for now due to platform changes.
-> Please use the `xcodebuild` method.
+    This method currently does not work for iOS 17/tvOS 17 due to platform changes.
+Please use the default `xcodebuild` approach.

-## For Real Devices

-### Capabilities
+## Capabilities

 - Required
     - [`appium:usePreinstalledWDA`](../reference/capabilities.md#webdriveragent)